 Once you’ve walked around Morte Point, you will be able to see Woolacombe in the distance.
 Following the path, you’ll walk uphill before going through a gate.
 The road downhill leads straight to Woolacombe, but the official path leads uphill towards Mortehoe and then through another entrance on the other side of the road before going through Heddon Valley and dropping into the village.

-Barricane Beach is the first beach that you’ll see when you come into Woolacombe.
+Barricane Beach is one of the best Woolacombe beaches – the first one that you’ll see when you come into Woolacombe.
 This is a beautiful beach with rock pools and is a great place to watch the sunset!

 Finally, you’ll come to Woolacombe Beach.
 Woolacombe was a small farming community until the 20th century when people realised how stunning the surroundings were.
 In fact, the beach was rated the 13th best in the world and the best in the UK!
 It’s a popular tourist spot – on a sunny day, it’s absolutely packed – but surfers also love it.